Don't pre-build the AI layer

 The economic shape of pre-building the AI layer is unflattering once you look at it directly.

 An engineering hour at the agency rate carries a margin.
-Add a wrapper tax that doubles the implementation effort, because every service is being shaped twice (once for the human callers, once for a hypothetical agent), and the margin compresses.
+Add a wrapper tax that doubles the implementation effort, because every service is being shaped twice (once for the human callers, once for a hypothetical agent) and the margin compresses.
 At enough endpoints, the margin goes negative.
 The agency is now paying to be AI-ready on the client's behalf, billing for ten hours of work it is doing in fifteen.

 Multiply by Phase 1's typical surface area, and you have built a perfectly polite way to overrun the budget before anyone has talked about Phase 2 at all.